Trezor vs Ledger Comparison. Which One is Better?

 When it comes to pricing, Trezor is the more affordable option.
 Starting at $59, the Trezor Model One is one of the most cost-effective cold wallets for those on a budget.
 Even the higher-end models like Trezor Safe 3 and Model T offer excellent value for their price.

 Ledger’s devices, especially the Ledger Stax, are priced higher, with the Ledger Flex starting at $249.
+However, Ledger Nano S+ starts at 79$.
 While Ledger offers more features, it does come at a higher price, especially compared to Trezor’s more affordable options.

 Winner – Trezor.